Overview

 Protocol

-Antihistamine and antipyretic prior to each injection
+Antihistamine and antipyretic required prior to each injection.

 Month